 - In Years 12 and 13 students are put in sets according to their performance in their Mathematics GCSE examination.

-The grouping is reviewed at the end of every year.
+The classes are reviewed at the end of every year.
 All boys study specifications for the separate sciences.
-After the trial examinations in Year 11, a decision is made as to whether it is in the best interest of the boy to take separate sciences (3 GCSEs) or double award science (2 GCSEs).
+During Year 11 a decision is made as to whether it is in the best interests of the student to take separate sciences (3 GCSEs) or Combined Science (2 GCSEs).

 Modern Foreign Languages

 Initial placement in sets and subsequent changes are based upon a rank order drawn up from the regular assessments.
 Membership of sets is reviewed on a termly basis and decisions about movement between sets are reviewed by the staff concerned.